celery/kombu/README.rst

 AMQP is the Advanced Message Queuing Protocol, an open standard protocol for message orientation, queuing, routing, reliability and security.

+One of the most popular implementations of AMQP is `RabbitMQ`_.

 The aim of `Kombu` is to make messaging in Python as easy as possible by providing a idiomatic high-level interface for producing and consuming messages in Python, and provide tested and proven implementations of common messaging